build2be/drupal-rest-test/README.md

 ## Install Drupal

-The script installs Rest UI and Devel modules
+The script installs Rest UI and Devel modules:

-Install Drupal on given alias and URL.
-Configures Drupal according to the 'default' intended settings.
-Next shows the config from Rest UI.
+- Install Drupal on given alias and URL.
+- Configures Drupal according to the 'default' intended settings.
+- Next shows the config from Rest UI.

 ```bash
 ./rest.sh install config